Legal

 8. Google API Limited Use disclosure

-Cachely's use of information received from Google APIs adheres to the Google API Services User Data Policy, including the Limited Use requirements.
+Cachely's use and transfer to any other app of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.
 Specifically:

 9. Data retention and deletion